PactInteractive/image-downloader/README.md

 # Image Downloader
-If you need to bulk download images, with this extension you can:
+If you want to download many images at once, with this extension you can:

-- See images on the current tab
+- Explore images on the current page
 - Filter by width, height, or URL (supports wildcard and regex)
-- Only show images from links (optionally)
-- Select which images to batch download
-- One-click download or open a single image in a new tab
+- One-click download or open any single image in a new tab
-- Customize image display width and number of columns
+- Customize image size and number of columns in the popup
 - Hide filters, buttons and notifications you don't need

-When you press the "Download" button, all selected images are saved to the default browser download directory (or optionally to a subfolder).
+When you press the "Download" button, all selected images are saved to the default browser download directory (or a subfolder).

 WARNING: If you haven't set a default download directory you will have to manually choose the save location for each image.
 This may open many popup windows.
 It is recommended you set a default download directory instead.

 # Known Issues
 This extension can only extract the images currently on the page.
-Those are not always the full-resolution images that open when you click on a photo (e.g. in Facebook albums).
-That's because the album page displays smaller versions of the images.
+Those are not always the full-resolution images you expect to see when you click on a photo (e.g. in Facebook albums).

-If you need that kind of functionality there are other useful extensions like Hover Zoom.
+If you need that kind of functionality, take a look at more specialized extensions like Hover Zoom.

 # Change Log
 ## 3.0.0
-- Design refresh
+- Design refresh ✨
-- Add support for .ico and .tif / .tiff images
+- Added support for .ico and .tif / .tiff images

 ## 2.4.2
 - Workaround for Chrome disallowing access to cross-domain CSS rules